 The Parco Naturale delle Dolomiti Friulane, with broad valleys surrounded by the ridges and towers of the Dolomites, is ideal for nature excursions and trekking.
-The Parco delle Prealpi Giulie, to the west, will thrill you with its roes, deer, woodchucks and foxes.
-The Visitors’ Centres of Forni di Sopra, Cimolais and Resia offer fascinating excursions in complete safety, accompanied by expert guides in order to discover this untamed world.
-The Parco Intercomunale delle Colline Carniche, characterised by sunny rolling hills and open vistas, is ideal for horseback trekking.
+The Parco delle Prealpi Giulie, to the west, will thrill you with its roes, deer, woodchucks, and foxes.
+The Visitors’ Centres of Forni di Sopra, Cimolais, and Resia offer fascinating excursions in complete safety, accompanied by expert guides in order to discover this untamed world.
+The Parco Intercomunale delle Colline Carniche, characterized by sunny rolling hills and open vistas, is ideal for horseback trekking.

 Wood and stone, in the houses of the authentic villages.
 Hands following the gestures of traditional cheese-making in the malghe.
 Eyes buried in a book or absorbed in a surreal sunset in refuges.
 Footsteps in timeless footprints, along ancient trails, perfect for trekking today.

 The enchanted world of the Friulian Alps is full of magic.
 Wherever you look, there are unexpected panoramas, trails to follow, and discoveries great and small that will surprise you.